Fix 500 Internal Server Error

 - Login to your WordPress admin panel and go to settings.
 Select permalink and click on “Save” without changing anything.

 You should not make any changes to the permalink.
 Just click on save.
-This will generate a new htaccess file.
+It will generate a new .htaccess file.
 You can now safely delete the old one.
 Now visit your site to see whether the error still exists.
-It might have gone if the error was due to the htaccess wrong configuration.
+It might have gone if the error was due to the .htaccess wrong configuration.
 If it has not gone then continue reading this article to find out other fixes.

 The memory limit of PHP

 This error may also occur when the PHP memory limit is low.
 You will also encounter this problem in uploading images or other files if the error is due to this reason, PHP memory limit, edit the wp-config.php file and find out the following line of code.
 Define (‘wp_memory_limit’,’value’).
-You will be having a numeric value in “value” argument.
-Increase this limit to say 256 etc. This will hopefully solve the problem.
+You will have a numeric value in the “value” argument.
+Increase this limit to say 256 etc. It will hopefully solve the problem.
 Now visit your site to see whether the problem still exists or it has gone.

 Corrupt or poorly coded Plugin